-Grandma Niesing, a large Dutch woman, owned a rambling farm just down the road from my grandparents.
+Grandma Niesing, a large Dutch woman, owned a rambling farm just down the road from my grandparent’s modest farm.
 Though not actually related, the families had known each other for so long, she was another grandmother by default.
-I spent vacation time playing with her granddaughter who would visit, occasionally helped with chores, and we would meander over for cider and caramel apples for Halloween–there’s not much trick-or-treating when the farm houses are so far apart–you just show up and have treats with them.
+I spent vacation time playing with her granddaughter who would visit, occasionally helped with chores, and we would meander over for cider and caramel apples for Halloween – there’s not much trick-or-treating when the farm houses are so far apart – you just show up and have treats with them.
 The scary part is wandering the dark, unlit lanes back home.
-And Grandma Niesing cooked–for her family, friends and for the workers on her farm, so I sought her help when a school assignment had me hunting up a Dutch recipe.
+And Grandma Niesing cooked – for her family, friends and for the workers on her farm, so I sought her help when a school assignment had me hunting up a Dutch recipe.

 “Well, it simply must be an applesauce cake.”
 She jotted down the recipe for me.

 This recipe is a variation from the original.
 I’ve tossed out the white sugar, and I make my own apple and pear sauce with honey.
-I’ve added i in the sage for their musty, earthy flavor and I’ve upped the spices a bit.
-It’s become a family favorite, Clara loves it for her birthday, even at tournaments–yeah!
+I’ve added in sage for its musty, earthy flavor and I’ve upped the spices a bit.
+It’s become a family favorite, Clara loves it for her birthday, even at tournaments – yeah!
 No neon frosting!